What is HR? A complete guide to human resources

-As well as traditional duties like recruitment and training, HR teams are increasingly responsible for company culture and strategy.
-Learn more about this essential element of organisations
+As well as core duties like recruitment and training, HR teams also need to consider culture and strategy, and more.
+Learn more about what HR does with our comprehensive guide

-Essentially, HR is responsible for designing and maintaining the functions and processes for an organisation to run effectively, which helps to keep a business competitive within the job market and the sector it operates in.
+Essentially, HR is responsible for designing and maintaining the functions and processes that allow an organisation to run effectively, which helps to keep a business competitive within the job market and the sector in which it operates.

 What does HR do?